pioneers/student-worksessions/README.md

-It is hosted on at worksessions.pioneers.berkeley.edu.
+It is hosted on at [worksessions.pierobotics.org]
 This is a ruby on rails web app that allows for worksession scheduling between teams and PiE staff.
 Teams can sign up to come to a certain worksession using the calendar UI.

 **Installation**